ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

-status changes after the network incident instance is generated, (for example, self-diagnosis, diagnosis command issued by the client, or any other condition causes the status to change but does not reach the 'cleared' level.) , the status changes to 'updated'.
+status changes after the network incident instance is generated, (for example, self-diagnosis, diagnosis command issued by the client, or any other condition causes the status to change but does not reach the 'cleared' level) , the status changes to 'updated'.
 When a network incident is successfully resolved, the status changes to 'cleared'.

 ### Operator Incident Lifecycle